Robert Noel (businessman): Early life

 Noel was educated at Marlborough College.
-He went on to study at Reading University and graduated with a bachelor's degree in 1986. is a qualified chartered surveyor.
+He went on to study at the University of Reading and graduated with a bachelor's degree in 1986.
+He is a qualified chartered surveyor.

 Career

 On 31 March 2012, Noel succeeded Francis Salway as chief executive of Land Securities.
 Noel had been managing director of the company's London properties, having joined Land Securities in January 2010 from Great Portland Estates plc, where he had been property director since 2002.

 Noel has had other roles as chairman of the Westminster Property Association, a Director of The New West End Company and a trustee and director of the charity LandAid.

-In March 2020 he stood down as CEO of Land Securities, and has been the chairman of Hammerson since September 2020.
+In March 2020, he stood down as chief executive of Land Securities.

+In September 2020, he was appointed as the chairman of Hammerson plc.

 In December 2022, it was announced that Noel would succeed Irene Dorner as chair of Taylor Wimpey after the company's April 2023 AGM.